-- Acceptance of the rights of others – Peaceful countries often guarantee personal freedoms and basic human rights, and encourage the birth of societal and cultural norms relating to individual’s behaviours.
+- Acceptance of the rights of others – Peaceful countries often guarantee personal freedoms and basic human rights and encourage the birth of societal and cultural norms relating to an individual’s behaviors.

 - High levels of Human capital – Skilled and educated citizens guarantee a long-term improvement of the country’s economic productivity as well as a higher level of political participation.

-- Good relations with neighbours – Regional and international integration guarantees peaceful relationships with neighbouring countries, political stability and overall less internal conflicts.
+- Good relations with neighbors – Regional and international integration guarantees peaceful relationships with neighboring countries, political stability, and overall less internal conflicts.

 The pillars are both independent and mutually reinforcing, meaning that the variation of any and each of them has the potential to either start or stop a societal change that may affect peace.
 Conflict does not necessarily lead to negative outcomes.
 Non-violent conflict can be beneficial for the society, providing individuals and state actors with the opportunity to negotiate or renegotiate existing deals, thus leading to an improved mutual understanding.

 With this article, I have tried to offer a general introduction to Galtung’s Peace and conflict theories.
 More than 50 years have passed since Galtung’s first publication in the Editorial to the founding editor of the Journal of Peace Research in 1964, and despite the various challenges these ideas still remain the foundation of peace theory and offer valuable food for thought for scholars, pupils, and educators alike.